eugenia1984/astro/02-astro-blog/README.md

-# Astro and its ecosystem
+# Udemy Astro Blog Project

-This repo contains all of the code used in the "Understanding Astro and its ecosystem" section of my Astro course on Udemy.
+This repo contains the final code for the "Astro blog project" from my Udemy course on Astro.

-You will find 2 practices:

-1. 01-first-simple-page: a landing page with links to new pages, using Astro, REact and markUp language.

-2. 02-astro-blog-project

 ---